ztomasze/dungeon-jacks/index.md

 Total the remaining dice in the encounter pool.

 * If the total is &gt;= the rank of the monster card (plus any Hearts cards you failed to undercut), you win the encounter.
-Collect any Diamonds cards into your treasure pile, and discard the rest of the encounter cards into a dungeon discard pile.
+Collect any Diamonds cards into your treasure pile.
 * If you fail, you collect none of the treasure and you must flee (below).

-Then discard all the encounter cards.
+Return any unexhausted dice from the encounter pool to your hero cards.

 ##### Fleeing

 You can choose to flee from an encounter instead of fighting.
 If you lose a fight, you must then flee.

 To flee, roll one die taken from any hero card.
-If you are fleeing a fight, you can reuse any die from you encounter pool.
 You are trying to undercut a 1:

 + On a 6, the die is exhausted without effect.
 You have not yet escaped, so you must roll another die to flee.
 	+ Wizards (Diamonds hero) are particularly good at flashy distractions: If a Wizard die comes up as a 6, the die is exhausted but you manage to escape.